-Our Black Gay Diaspora Podcast is a biweekly platform where Creator, Host, and Producer Erick Taylor Woodby interviews Black LGBTQ+ professionals who share about who they are in their countries and professions.
-In over 115 episodes, 26 countries and 44 professions have been represented.
+Our Black Gay Diaspora Podcast is a biweekly platform where Creator, Host, and Producer Erick Taylor Woodby interviews Black LGBTQ+ professionals who share their experiences in their countries and professions.
+Across more than 125 episodes, 27 countries and 45 professions have been represented.

 Ranked in the top 10 of FeedSpot’s “70 Best Black Gay Podcasts”, guests include: George M. Johnson, American Emmy-nominated and New York Times Bestselling author; Palmira Koukkari Mbenga, Swedish journalist, actor, and script editor for Netflix’s Young Royals; and Gamal ‘G’ Turawa, the protagonist in the 2022 BAFTA-winning British docudrama The Black Cop.